-Our graduate schools have already gained acclaim by being selected for prestigious scholarship programs offered by the Asia Development Bank, the African Development Bank, the Indonesian Government (PHRDP-III) and the Japanese Government.
+Our graduate schools have already gained acclaim by being selected for prestigious scholarship programs offered by the Asia Development Bank, the African Development Bank, the Indonesian Government (PHRDP-IV) and the Japanese Government.

-Over 140 JICA scholars from around the world have studied in the Master's Course of our Graduate School of Management until now.
+Over 330 JICA scholars from around the world have studied in the Master's Course of our Graduate School of Asia Pacific Studies until now.
 Our graduates have gone on to work at embassies in Japan, various ministries and agencies, and the ASEAN Secretariat.
 One graduate has already become the minister of a government agency in their country.
 APU takes pride in sending out graduates that can contribute to the development of their countries after studying here.

-Message from the Dean of the Graduate School of Management
+Message form the Dean of Graduate School of Asia Pacific Studies